Toma400/Nimfire/readme.md

 ![](banner.png)
-**Nimfire** (Nim Campfire) is small GUI/game library inspired by PyGame and Nigui, using gl*FB and GLFW libraries to render window and let you draw.
+**Nimfire** (Nim Campfire) is small Nim GUI/game library inspired by PyGame and Nigui, trying to be what I haven't found yet in Nim's gamedev ecosystem.
 While it is mostly my learning project, I'd love to see it becoming something bigger in the future - I will try to update is regularly, so it should not be abandoned anytime soon.

+Nimfire aim is to:
+- **empower control**
+  - you are given as much manual control as possible, including contents of main loop (inspired by PyGame)
+- **minimise abstractions**
+  - you are not forced into any OOP system and relations, there's no object that you need inherit from or use to control your custom elements
+- **have no dependencies**
+  - one of huge issues with Nim gamelibs is their requirement to install and/or compile many C libraries and other dependencies - Nimfire uses only static Nim libraries which makes it work out of the box
+- **be simple and user-friendly**
+  - no unnecessary verbosity of code, we are coding Nim after all
+  - well documented code, examples and possibility to learn from short examples
+  - and also being batteries-included in terms of having GUI elements, so you don't need to write your own (it's totally possible though!)

 ### Installation
 To install the library, simply run such command in terminal: